sogodongo/signalwatch/README.md

 # SignalWatch: Real-Time Anomaly Detection and Response Engine

-A production-grade real-time streaming intelligence system that detects anomalous payment transactions as they happen and uses GPT-4o to reason about whether they represent genuine threats.
+A real-time streaming intelligence system that detects anomalous payment transactions as they happen and uses GPT-4o to reason about whether they represent genuine threats.

 ---